philipwalton/blog/_articles/css-architecture.md

     "OOCSS",
     "HTML"
   ],
-  "excerpt": "To many Web developers, being good at CSS means you can take a visual mock-up and replicate it perfectly in code.
-You don't use tables, and you pride yourself on using as few images as possible.
-If you're really good, you use the latest and greatest techniques like media queries, transitions and transforms"
+  "excerpt": "To many Web developers, being good at CSS means you can take a visual mock-up and replicate it perfectly in code"
 }
 -->